Ginnie Mae sees significant increase in eNote adoption and mortgage loan securitization for digital mortgage closings. Learn more on the podcast.

 What are eVault and MERS® eRegistry?

 Once duly signed, eNotes are sent to an electronic vault, or eVault, for safekeeping and are registered in an electronic registry or eRegistry.
 The MERS® eRegistry is a secured database that identifies who has the right to enforce the terms of an eNote.
 This is critical for eNotes because, unlike paper notes, where you can distinguish the original wet signed note from its copies, digital copies of eNotes are practically indistinguishable.
-The MERS® eRegistry identifies which copy of an eNote is the authoritative copy, its location, and the party with the right to control and enforce the note.
+The MERS® eRegistry identifies which Org ID, or entity, is the Controller of the Authoritative Copy of an eNote, and which Org ID's eVault holds the Authoritative Copy as the Location, which may be the same as the Controller or an entity acting as the Controller's custodian.

 The eVault enables lenders, servicers, investors, and other secured parties to access, view, and transfer ownership of the mortgage eNote without printing or shipping paper.
-An eVault also provides storage for the authoritative copy and allows stakeholders to interact with the eRegistry to transfer control and the location of an original eNote if needed.
+An eVault provides storage for the Authoritative Copy and allows stakeholders to interact with the eRegistry to transfer control and the location of an original eNote if needed.

 How to incorporate eNote into the loan origination process